Tech professional drafting an EB2 NIW proposed endeavor statement for a USCIS immigration petition.

 5. A Simple Endeavor Formula You Can Follow

 Most people struggle with the proposed endeavor because they try to write it like a personal statement.
 The better approach is to write it like a structured mission explanation.
-At EB1A Experts, we recommend a six-part framework that keeps your endeavor clear and NIW-ready.
+At EB1A Experts, we recommend a six-part framework that keeps your endeavor clear, evidence-backed, and NIW-ready.

-1. Start by describing the problem.
+Start by describing the problem.
 This should be a real-world issue, not a vague theme.
-In tech, strong problems include system downtime, data fragmentation, cyber breaches, compliance failures, unreliable deployment pipelines, or inefficient access control systems that create operational risk.
+In tech, strong problems include system downtime, data fragmentation, cyber breaches, compliance failures, unreliable deployment pipelines, or inefficient access control systems.

-2. Next, explain the U.S. need and why it matters.
+Next, explain the U.S. need and why it matters.
 This is where you connect the problem to national importance.
-You do not need to make exaggerated claims.
-You simply need to show scale.
-If your work supports healthcare outcomes, infrastructure reliability, business continuity, operational efficiency, or risk reduction across high-impact sectors, that is often enough to establish meaningful national relevance.
+If your work supports healthcare outcomes, infrastructure reliability, business continuity, operational efficiency, or risk reduction across high-impact sectors, that can help establish meaningful national relevance.

-3. Then outline your proposed solution.
-This should be action-based.
+Then outline your proposed solution.
 Avoid saying you will “support” or “assist” teams.
-Instead, use leadership and execution language like “design,” “develop,” “architect,” “implement,” “optimize,” or “deploy.”
-USCIS needs to see you as someone who drives outcomes, not someone who simply participates
+Use leadership and execution language like “design,” “develop,” “architect,” “implement,” “optimize,” or “deploy.”

 After that, specify the target sector and scope.
-For example, you might focus on healthcare systems, fintech platforms, cloud-native enterprise environments, large-scale data infrastructures, or security-sensitive industries.
+You might focus on healthcare systems, fintech platforms, cloud-native enterprise environments, large-scale data infrastructures, or security-sensitive industries.
 The goal is to show specificity without locking yourself into one employer.

 Then include measurable outcomes.
-This is a key part many applicants skip.
-Outcomes can include reduced processing time, improved system uptime, decreased breach exposure, increased detection accuracy, improved audit readiness, or improved workflow automation.
-You do not need to promise impossible results.
-You simply need to show what success looks like.
+Outcomes can include reduced processing time, improved system uptime, decreased breach exposure, increased detection accuracy, improved audit readiness, or stronger workflow automation.

 6. Real Examples of Strong Proposed Endeavors for Tech Professionals

 A strong data engineer endeavor might focus on healthcare interoperability.
 For example, a proposed endeavor could be to develop scalable and secure cloud-based data pipelines that enable accurate exchange of clinical and operational data across healthcare systems.
-The national value would be tied to reducing delays in decision-making, improving operational efficiency, and supporting more reliable healthcare analytics.
-The measurable outcomes could include improved data reliability, improved processing speed, and improved compliance readiness.
+The national value would be tied to reducing delays, improving operational efficiency, and supporting more reliable healthcare analytics.

 A cybersecurity engineer endeavor might focus on threat prevention and infrastructure resilience.
 A proposed endeavor could be to design and deploy threat detection automation, identity risk controls, and incident response workflows that reduce breach exposure and improve enterprise security outcomes.
-The national importance would be connected to business continuity, protection of sensitive systems, and strengthening cybersecurity readiness across high-risk sectors.
-Measurable outcomes could include reduced response time, stronger monitoring capabilities, and lower vulnerability exposure.
+The national importance would connect to business continuity and protection of sensitive systems.

 8. A Final Checklist Before You Submit Your Endeavor

 Before finalizing your proposed endeavor statement, ask yourself a few simple questions.
-Is it specific, or is it generic?
-Does it describe future work you will lead, or does it summarize your past?
-Does it show impact beyond one employer, or does it sound like a job offer plan?
-Does it connect to the U.S. at scale, or is it purely personal career growth?
+Is it specific, or generic?
+Does it describe future work you will lead, or does it only summarize your past?
+Does it show impact beyond one employer?
+Does it connect to the U.S. at scale?

 If your endeavor reads like a job description, rewrite it as a mission.
-If your endeavor lacks outcomes, add measurable success indicators.
-If your endeavor does not show national relevance, connect it to a broader U.S. need such as efficiency, infrastructure resilience, compliance, or security.
+If it lacks outcomes, add measurable success indicators.
+If it does not show national relevance, connect it to a broader U.S. need such as efficiency, infrastructure resilience, compliance, or security.

 9. Closing Thoughts and What to Do Next